-TECH 1023 Introduction to Manufacturing - This course is designed to introduce the student to the world of advanced manufacturing and establish a foundation upon which further studies in manufacturing might rest.
+TECH 1023 Industrial Mechanical Maintenance - This course is designed to introduce the student to the world of advanced manufacturing and establish a foundation upon which further studies in manufacturing might rest.
 Students will explore basic manufacturing materials and processes, tools, techniques, and produce some simple products.
 (D)

-TECH 1033 Design for Manufacturing - This course is designed to expand on the introductory manufacturing course and expose the student to basic design concepts, computer skills, and drawing skills used in product and process design within the field of manufacturing.
+TECH 1033 Computer Aided Design - This course is designed to expand on the introductory manufacturing course and expose the student to basic design concepts, computer skills, and drawing skills used in product and process design within the field of manufacturing.
 Additionally, the course is designed to expose students to a number of interpersonal skills and competencies necessary for a sustained career in manufacturing.
 (D)

-TECH 1043 Manufacturing Production Processes - This course is designed to provide the student with a hands-on learning experience with the basic tools, equipment, and operations of manufacturing industries.
+TECH 1043 Principles of Industrial Hydraulic - This course is designed to provide the student with a hands-on learning experience with the basic tools, equipment, and operations of manufacturing industries.
 The student will also understand the relationship between a manufacturing need, a design, materials, processes, as well as tools and equipment.
 During this course, the student will utilize many of these basic manufacturing processes to produce primary and secondary materials for manufacturing.
 (D)

-TECH 1053 Manufacturing Power and Equipment Systems - This course is designed to expand upon previous courses and allow students the opportunity to demonstrate knowledge of power systems and use the advanced tools of manufacturing production.
+TECH 1053 Basic Electrical Schematics & Motor Controls- This course is designed to expand upon previous courses and allow students the opportunity to demonstrate knowledge of power systems and use the advanced tools of manufacturing production.
 Students will plan, design, implement, use, and troubleshoot manufacturing power systems, equipment systems, and control systems.
 (D)

-TECH 1063 Manufacturing Materials - This course will introduce students to manufacturing materials, materials testing, and materials science.
+TECH 1063 Principles of Industrial Automation - This course will introduce students to manufacturing materials, materials testing, and materials science.
 Additionally, this course will introduce primary and secondary processing and manufacturing and allow the students to instruct and conduct experiments on various manufacturing materials.
 (D)

-TECH 1073 The Manufacturing Enterprise - This course is designed to expand upon concepts learned in introductory courses while allowing students to explore how manufacturing enterprises are established, how they maintain control, how they plan, how they produce, package, and market products.
+TECH 1073 Mechatronics - This course is designed to expand upon concepts learned in introductory courses while allowing students to explore how manufacturing enterprises are established, how they maintain control, how they plan, how they produce, package, and market products.
 As a component of a product development team, students will analyze customer needs and market requirements, conceptualize a design, and develop a prototype, production tooling and other procedures.
 (D)

-TECH 1083 Manufacturing Equipment Maintenance & Operation - This course is designed to provide the students with a comprehensive knowledge of manufacturing equipment safety, maintenance and operations procedures, control systems, as well as leadership abilities in the field.
+TECH 1083 Industrial Motor Controls & PLC's - This course is designed to provide the students with a comprehensive knowledge of manufacturing equipment safety, maintenance and operations procedures, control systems, as well as leadership abilities in the field.
 (D)

-TECH 1093 Manufacturing, Engineering, Design & Problem Solving - This course will introduce new concepts related to engineering and design and problem solving, however, the primary function of this course will be to serve as a venue for student to place all previous learning into a manufacturing context.
+TECH 1093 Industrial Process Controls- This course will introduce new concepts related to engineering and design and problem solving, however, the primary function of this course will be to serve as a venue for student to place all previous learning into a manufacturing context.
 Students will solve a given manufacturing challenge that requires the use of advanced manufacturing technology systems, design skills, communication skills, and a thorough understanding of manufacturing materials, processes, and techniques.
 (D)

-TECH 2091 Mechatronics III - The Mechatronics course is design to give a field of study that focuses on the integration of mechanical, electrical, fluid and computer technologies to control machine movement.
+TECH 2091 Mechatronics III - The Mechatronics course is designed to give a field of study that focuses on the integration of mechanical, electrical, fluid and computer technologies to control machine movement.
 Focus areas are all areas combine together to operate, maintain and trouble shoot a manufacturing scenario.
 This course will give instruction on how to step up, maintain and troubleshoot machinery found in a manufacturing environment.
 (Su)